As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Again, mold fossils require burial.
 When an organism dies and remains in the open air, animals, insects, and microorganisms feed on the dead organism’s flesh.
 This leaves little possibility for fossilization.

-A mold fossil form when a dead organism is buried and leaves an imprint in the earth.
+A mold fossils form when a dead organism is buried and leaves an imprint on the earth.
 This happens when the deceased organism is lying in sand or mud.

 As future layers of mud form over time, the mud surrounding the organism will turn into stone.
 But the shape of the animal will remain.

 This type of fossilization most often serves as evidence of past species with exoskeletons or shells.
 Because these animals have hard exteriors, they are more likely to leave a discernible imprint in the sedimentary rock which surrounds them.

 There are two types of mold fossils: